datarevenue-berlin/random-logger/README.md

 ## What is this?

-This image will execute a container which will generate four random log messages:
+This image will execute a container which will generate four random log messages and terminate after displaying `$NLOGS` lines:

 * `2018-03-02T22:33:27-06:00 ERROR something happened in this execution.`
 * `2018-03-02T22:33:27-06:00 INFO takes the value and converts it to string.`